-This nostalgic tribute to the matinee serials of the 30’s was a visual treat and full of good ideas, but as we all know special effects are not enough to carry a film on their own.
+This nostalgic tribute to the matinee serials of the ’30s was a visual treat and full of good ideas, but as we all know, special effects are not enough to carry a film on their own.

-When I heard about Sky CaptainAnd The World of Tomorrow, I got excited because I had always been a fan of the old matinee serials and was hoping a good tribute to them would be a lot of fun to see.
-The good news was it was a treat visually at least, it was also full of the stuff that made movies of that sort tons of fun; a thrilling mix of action, adventure, mystery, daring feats by a fearless hero, and in this case, the robots!
+When I heard about Sky Captain And The World of Tomorrow, I got excited because I had always been a fan of the old matinee serials and hoped a good tribute to them would be a lot of fun to see.
+The good news was it was a treat visually at least; it was also full of the stuff that made movies of that sort tons of fun; a thrilling mix of action, adventure, mystery, daring feats by a fearless hero, and in this case, the robots!

-Gwyneth Paltrow seemed perfectly at home playing the feisty and outspoken Polly Perkins, a sort of surrogate Lois Lane and standard female stereotype of the era.
+Gwyneth Paltrow seemed perfectly at home playing the feisty and outspoken Polly Perkins, a sort of surrogate Lois Lane and the standard female stereotype of the era.
 Angelina Jolie made a lasting impression as the Stalwart British officer Franky, a woman out of Captain Sky’s past.
-She was visually intriguing, and compelling, as usual, and could have been a much more interesting part of the story with only a little adjustment to the script.
+She was visually intriguing and compelling, as usual, and could have been a much more interesting part of the story with only a little adjustment to the script.